 Other Fun Facts:

-For the past seven years, I’ve volunteered at, fund raised for and ridden in the Pan-Mass Challenge for the Dana-Farber Cancer Institute.
+For the past eight years, I’ve volunteered at, fundraised for and ridden in the Pan-Mass Challenge for the Dana-Farber Cancer Institute.
 There’s no cause closer to my heart.
 In my free time, I’ve also produced a handful of open source software projects, including ObjectivelyMVC, a user interface and interaction framework for video games, and Quetoo, a first-person shooter based on the legendary Quake series.
-The game has been greenlit on Valve’s Steam platform, and is available for PC, Mac and Linux.
+The game has been greenlit on Valve’s Steam platform and is available for PC, Mac, and Linux.

 B.S., Computer Science - University of Massachusetts